datawire/reference-infrastructure-fabric/README.md

 #### Wait for the Kubernetes cluster to form

 The Kubernetes cluster provisions asynchronously so even though Terraform exited almost immediately it's not likely that the cluster itself is running.
 To determine if the cluster is up you need to poll the API server.
 The script `bin/wait_up.py` provides a simple one line solution for this problem.

 ## Next Steps

+### Add an RDS PostgreSQL database into the Fabric and access it from Kubernetes!

+Coming Soon!

-Check out Datawire's Reference Application - Snackchat!
+### Check out Datawire's Reference Application - Snackchat!

+Coming Soon!

 ## License